Lichborne/Simple-Mathematical-Parser-in-Haskell/README.md

 # Simple-Mathematical-Parser-in-Haskell
-This is a simple mathematical parser written in Haskell.
+This is a simple mathematical parser written in Haskell, written on the basis of a definition for a parametric Parser class provided by V. Bense of Eotvos Lorand University of Science.
 Please consult Regex.txt for RegEx specs.
 Use GHCI to interact with the program.

 ### Usage
 Parsing (for expressions) can be validated in the following format: runParser pExpr "yourstringhere"